 Often, carousels name their horses.
 The names add personality to the horses and bring them to life.
 Undeniably, names like Galloper, Jumper, and Roundabout became favorites among riders.
 While horses dominate the carousel world, lions, tigers, and many other exotic animals fill the platforms, too.

 Not only are carousels fun to ride, but each one is unique.
-Artists carve each animal, bench or car passenger ride.
+Artists carve each animal, bench, or car passenger ride.
 Ornately detailed elements decorate the poles and canopy of every carousel.
 What’s more, there was no limit to their imaginations!
 Ferocious tigers and docile lambs carry riders around.
 All the while the music plays its lilting tune.
-Undeniably, no two carousels are alike.
+Undoubtedly, no two carousels are alike.

 Besides carousels, any rotating platform may also be called a merry-go-round.
 By comparison, children power the playground merry-go-round.
 They push off using the bars or handles.
 The riders cling to the same bars as the platform spins.
 Since the riders determine the speed, the harder they push, the faster they go.
 Not surprisingly, one of the thrills of riding the merry-go-round included becoming dizzy.